Crispy Oven Baked Chicken Wings:

 How long does it take to cook chicken wings in the oven at 400?

-The easy answer is until cooked through and crispy.
-It really depends on the wings and the oven.
-But the idea here is that you will have already started cooking them at a lower heat, and rendering the fat out, so when you turn the temperature up to 400, it should take about 45-50 minutes to get a nice crispy skin!
+The ideas is simple, start cooking them at a lower heat, and rendering the fat out, so when you turn the temperature up to 400, it should take only about 45-50 minutes to get a nice crispy skin!

 - You can move the rack up so they are closer to the heating element too if you want to speed things up a little.

 - You could bake them at 450 and it will cook faster, but after a lot of testing, I like the slightly longer cooking time at 400 degrees.
 They still come out juicy, and have optimal crispiness.

 As you can see from this pre-sauce picture, the skin is crispy, and golden brown, and ready to be sauced or eaten as is.